Xaml Image Converter Manual

 supported types see above under Snapshot attributes.
 Also, here a log file with the conversion details is created.
 You can refer to those images directly by their name, i.e. if you have a xaml file ~/img/apple.xaml you can refer to it as ~/img/apple.xaml.png.

 The same also works for SVG & PSD files, e.g. test.psd.png would render a Photoshop file test.psd as the PNG file test.psd.png, if you configured an appropriate HttpHandler for the path .psd.png .
+Be aware tough, that the Photoshop converter is rather

-environments. convert.exe can also be run as a Windows Service, so the ASP.NET Pages will use the Service to convert images, but unfortunately it still has the same issues as when converting under IIS7.
+has no display drivers loaded. convert.exe can also be run as a Windows Service, so the ASP.NET Pages will use the Service to convert images, but unfortunately it still has the same issues as when converting under IIS7.

 There are some further settings you can configure, in the